-“The course has acted as a launching pad for so many successful careers in the events industry, and they are engaged at a global level across a range of sectors.
+“The course has acted as a launching pad for so many successful careers in the event industry, and they are engaged at a global level across a range of sectors.
 Our students have gone on to work for world leading organisations and include Holly Brooker, who has worked for Stormzy and Kylie Minogue.
 Lucy Woodbridge, Head of Visitor Events at the Natural History Museum created a four-month leaving party for Dippy the Diplodocus at the museum attracting thousands of visitors, before he left on a UK tour.
 Events are about having your fingers on the pulse on what the public will respond to, which our graduates can achieve in abundance”.

 The event also saw inspiring speeches from Richard Wright, the very first course leader for the degree, and led the course for sixteen years, CEM alumni and gallery curator Violet McClean, and Giorgia Garancini, AUB’s current Student Union President.

 Richard Wright commented: “It is really pleasing to see that the course has continued to grow and thrive over the past 25 years, and it is such a joy to see so many of our past students here today.
 Talking with them, I can see that they have gone onto some really wonderful opportunities, which is what we had always hoped.”